andr-drgm/WallApp-Wallpaper/README.md

 WallApp - Wallpapers is a mobile application that features a collection of wallpapers made by local artists from Romania.
 The app allows users to set a wallpaper as their device background, follow the creator of the wallpaper on Instagram, and like wallpapers to save them for later.

-This app was created in 2020 by [Your Name] and [Your Friend's Name], using Java for the Android platform.
+This app was created in 2020 by Andrei Dragomir and Dan Horea, using Java for the Android platform.

 ## Screenshots